Yunjia-LIU/HLA_WGS_UKB/README.md

 # HLA_WGS_UKB
-Code availability for "HLA region genetic structure in British African population: new patterns inferred from whole genome sequencing data in the UK Biobank"
+Code availability for "Uncovering genetic diversity and admixture of British African with HLA alleles inferred from whole genome sequencing"
+Journal: European Journal of Human Genetics
+DOI: 10.1038/s41431-025-01888-9

 ## Pipeline for this study
 ### 01 HLA calling using WGS